imagej/imagej.github.io/_pages/news/2010-06-14_-_Fiji_Heidelberg_is_out.md

 <!-- -->

--   In Fiji, the menu entry is called {% include bc content='Help | Refresh Menus'%} instead of {% include bc content='Help | Update Menus'%}, to clarify what the function is about.
+-   In Fiji, the menu entry is called {% include bc path='Help | Refresh Menus'%} instead of {% include bc path='Help | Update Menus'%}, to clarify what the function is about.

 <!-- -->